 How do schools get involved in the program?

-- For additional information, please email us at firstname.lastname@example.org
+- Applications for 2024 are now closed.
+For additional information, please email us at firstname.lastname@example.org

 “We have a responsibility to the founders to pass on all that we have learned.
 If we don’t teach the history, we are doomed to repeat it.”